ecmwf/aviso/docs/source/contributing/aviso_server.rst

 .. image:: ../_static/server_architecture.png

-The source of the components presented here is available in the ``server`` folder of the project.
+The source of the components presented here is available in the ``aviso-server`` folder of the project.
 The remaining part of this section, briefly introduces each component.

 Key-Value store